How To Waterproof Outdoor Wood

 Q. IS THERE A COLOUR DIFFERENCE WHEN YOU WATERPROOF OUTDOOR WOOD?

-When any natural wood becomes saturated, it can darken singificantly.
+When any natural wood becomes saturated, it can darken significantly.
 This is particularly the case with softwoods such as spruce and cedar.
-When you prevent this saturation, you maintain the natural hue of the wood and prevent any darkening, but also discolouration from organic growth.
+When you prevent this saturation, you maintain the natural hue of the wood and helps reduce the risk of any darkening, but also discolouration from organic growth.

 Discoloured garden fence

-A fence panel waterproofed with Emperor Exterior Wood Waterpoofer compared to untreated fence panels.
+A fence panel waterproofed with Emperor Exterior Wood Waterproofer compared to untreated fence panels.

 Q. HOW DO I PREVENT NEW TIMBER FROM LOSING ITS COLOUR?